-Traditional methods of parameter estimation and uncertainty analysis based on a handful of zones of assumed piecewise parameter constancy do not provide the flexibility to extract vital information from expensive data, or to quantify the benefits and risks associated with different environmental management options.
+Traditional methods of parameter estimation and uncertainty analysis based on a handful of zones of assumed piecewise parameter constancy do not provide the flexibility needed to extract vital information from expensive data, or to quantify the benefits and risks associated with different environmental management options.

 Some of the advances made over the last few years in PEST to overcome these problems include:

-- The combination of regularized inversion with the use of pilot points as a spatial parameterization device
+- Combining regularized inversion with the use of pilot points as a spatial parameterization device

-- The unique and extremely efficient “SVD-assist” regularized inversion methodology which combines subspace and Tikhonov methods.
-Inversion can be carried out with model-run efficiencies comparable with traditional approaches - but with hundreds of parameters
+- Use of the unique and extremely efficient “SVD-assist” regularized inversion methodology which combines subspace and Tikhonov methods.
+Inversion can be carried out with model-run efficiencies comparable with traditional approaches even though the model may use hundreds of parameters

-- The combination of regularized inversion with stochastic field generation to produce calibration-constrained parameter fields with high levels of model run efficiency.
+- Combining regularized inversion with stochastic field generation to produce many different calibration-constrained parameter fields with high levels of model run efficiency.
 All of these can then be used in making any model prediction in order to explore the uncertainty of that prediction

 - Use of Pareto methods to compare the merits of different environmental management strategies and implement model-based hypothesis testing

-- Deployment of linear methods to assess the relative worth of different strategies for future data aquisition
+- Deployment of linear methods to rapidly assess the relative worth of different strategies for future data acquisition